Rainbow Rumble: Soundtrack

 The show's soundtrack is entitled "Color Clash" by P-pop boy band Wrive, consisting of members Asi, Drei, Ishiro, Matthew, and Russu, who were contestants of the survival reality show Dream Maker: The Search for the Next Global Pop Group.
 It was digitally released on streaming platforms on July 15, 2024.
 To promote the song, the group performed the song on ASAP and its digital companion show iWantASAP, and appeared as guest artists on the finale of the fifth season of I Can See Your Voice on July 14, 2024, and appeared on It's Showtime's digital companion show Showtime Online Ü on July 20, 2024.

+The song is included as a bonus track on their self-titled debut album, which was released on January 16, 2026.

 Reception

 During its pilot week, the show received a 4.8% and 3.9% rating from AGB Nielsen Philippines for the July 20 and 21, 2024 episodes, respectively, and had a combined peak of 245,820 concurrent viewers online.
 The hashtags #ThisIsRainbowRumble, #RainbowRumbleTondo, and #Wrive_ColorClash, along with the phrase "Wrive ON RAINBOW RUMBLE" trended on X. In the weeks that followed, the show continued to break its concurrent viewer records, peaking at 908,961 during the October 26 and 27 episodes, which featured the first batch of the cast of Lavender Fields and the boy group Streetboys.

 The second season earned a 2.1% and 1.9% rating for the June 28 and 29, 2025 episodes, respectively, and had a combined peak of 406,519 concurrent viewers online.